briandconnelly/nicheconstruct/BEACON_Proposal/proposal.md

 consist of adjacent population nodes on a lattice or other graph.
 Finally, populations are thinned to allow for growth in the next cycle.
 Individuals survive this thinning with probability $d$.

-Environmental changes are triggered either endogenously or exogenously, depending on the experimental focus, and take one of two forms.
-The simpler form reveals an additional stress locus, providing an additional opportunity for adaptation.
-Immigrants to less adapted patches will be "pre-adapted" when change occurs.
-The more complex form mimics a complete environmental change, and resets the allelic state of each individual.
-When representing the onset of a novel stress, such as the introduction of an antibiotic, individuals survive this change with probability $\mu_{t}$, which represents the likelihood of gaining a mutation that confers tolerance.

 \newpage